 Mathless: No. What we, we walked a lot. (laughs) Like a 25 mile hike, or something like that, so…

 Interviewer: Was there any opportunity for them to use your, your college training?

 Mathless: Oh, I didn’t, college.
 I only had three months at Ohio State.
 And what I had at Kentucky was practically a duplication of what I had the first year at Ohio State, ’cause it was, it was the beginning college course.
 So it was the same, it was the same course.
 So, they put, put all us college boys in the infantry.
 Or, most, most of them went in the infantry.

 Interviewer: So, you had other college boys like you, then?

 Mathless: Yeah, well all the…I think most of the guys from Kentucky went in the infantry, yeah.
-Some of them, I don’t know if they all went into the eighty-seventh.
+Some of them, I don’t know if they all went into the 87th.
 Might have been a few that go to the Air Force or something.
 But…and…we…trained at Columbia’s Fort Jackson.